alex dinovitser wrote:

 comfortable...
 Watch out for Corel's upcoming one.

 Thanks for that idea, I will try tcltutor.
-Any good websites for
+Any good

 is pretty good.
 A good book will get you very far in a